magomimmo/modern-cljs/doc/tutorial-08.md

 (#object[HTMLDivElement [object HTMLDivElement]] #object[HTMLDivElement [object HTMLDivElement]] #object[HTMLDivElement [object HTMLDivElement]] #object[HTMLDivElement [object HTMLDivElement]])
 ```

-If you now call the `destroy!` function on the sequence returned from
+If you call the `destroy!` function on the sequence returned from the
-the `by-class` function you'll see all the `Click to calculate`
+`by-class` function, you'll see all the `Click to calculate` message
-message to be deleted.
+to be deleted.

 ```clj
 cljs.user> (dom/destroy! (dom/by-class "help"))
 nil
 ```

-The last experiment we want to do at the bREPL before starting coding
+The last experiment we want to within the bREPL before starting coding
-in the `shoppinc.cljs` file is to attach the listener to the
+in the `shopping.cljs` file is to attach a listener to the `mouseout`
-`mouseout` event for the `calc` button.
+event for the `calc` button.

 ```clj
 cljs.user> (evt/listen! (dom/by-id "calc")